Data Processing & Analysis + Data Storytelling

 Solutions Delivered

-• Catalogued, processed, standardized, and consolidated structured and unstructured data across 36 data files, each containing 80+ unique fields.
+• Impactful Insights began by cataloging and standardizing structured and unstructured data across 36 data files, each with 80+ unique fields, transforming fragmented data into a cohesive, analyzable format

 "Working with Beth was a wonderful experience, and her assistance was invaluable.
 Beth’s data analysis expertise helped us organize and decipher years of court observation data.
 With her guidance we were able to conduct a much deeper level of issue spotting to help guide our advocacy work and programming.
 She also helped us assess our current data gathering tools and provided guidance that will improve our ability to capture accurate and meaningful data moving forward.
 She is meticulously organized, keeps projects on track, makes complex issues very accessible, and is truly a pleasure to work with.
 Beth brings a level of joy, curiosity, and thoughtfulness to her work that is rare and very special.”